Dealing With Late-Paying Clients: 10 Tactics That Work

 5. Check Clarity of Contracts

-Businesses are free to set their own payment terms, although you’ll need to be pragmatic to have a realistic chance of compliance.
+And to be clear, all businesses are free to set their own payment terms.
+But you’ll need to be pragmatic to have a realistic chance of compliance.
 A term of 30 days is generally accepted as the norm, but you can vary this if your client agrees.

 If you aren’t yet giving out a contract or terms and conditions, start now so you’re not dealing with late-paying clients quite so often in the future.